BrunoGianetti/BrunoGianetti/README.md

 <h1> &nbsp; About me 🤔</h1>

 <details>
-  <p>- &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
-   - &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+  <p> - &nbsp; Exploring new technologies and developing software solutions and quick hacks.</p>
 </details>

 <h2> &nbsp; Tooling 🔭</h2>